debinqiu/ML_Course/Week3/LassoRegressionAssignment.md

 DROP League NewLeague Division Salary;
 RUN;
 ```
 Secondly, we fit a classic linear regression to check whether we have to use a more complex fitting methodology (penalized linear regression) or not.
-The parameter estimates from classic linear regression below show that 13 explanatory variables are not relevant to the salary, so it is appropriate to perform the variable selection.
+The parameter estimates from classic linear regression below show that of 19 explanatory variables, 13 were not relevant to the salary, so it is appropriate to perform the variable selection.
 ```
 TITLE 'Run a classic linear regression';
 PROC REG DATA = Hitters_New;